+Chorus IV: Advanced Mixed Chorus

-Chorus: Advanced Mixed MHS Code: FAAMCSS TN Code: G05H40
+MHS Code: FAAMCSS TN Code: G05HA4

-- Prerequisite: Chorus: Intermediate Female or Chorus: Intermediate Male - Grade level: 11-12
+- Prerequisite: Chorus II - Grade level: 11-12

-This course is appropriate for advanced-level choral students and may be repeated.
+This course is appropriate for advanced-level 11th and 12th grade chorus students who have completed Chorus II.
 Admission is restricted to ensure 1) proper voice-part balance between male and female students and 2) personnel consistency between Fall and Spring terms.
 Students are admitted by audition only and required to register for both Fall and Spring sessions.
-Students who cannot take both Fall and Spring sessions are encouraged to register for the Intermediate Chorus ensembles.
-Members of this ensemble will also perform with the intermediate-level choruses.
+Students who cannot take both Fall and Spring sessions are encouraged to register for the Chorus II ensembles.
+Members of this ensemble will also perform with the and Chorus II and Chorus III ensembles.
 A course fee will be charged.
 This course covers advanced levels of music literacy, vocal production, performance preparation, and public performance.
-The choir will perform repertoire of advanced-level difficulty from all stylistic periods (5-6 on a scale of 1 to 6) under the name "The Maryville Chorale" or "The Maryville Festival Chorus" when combined with the intermediate choruses.
+The choir will perform repertoire of advanced-level difficulty from all stylistic periods (5-6 on a scale of 1 to 6) in 6 public performances per year.